top of page

 This Schenley bottling isn't the only example we find from Brinkmann & The Union Distilling Company.
 This would be the same gentleman who produced Van Hook Old Fashion Fire Copper Whiskey in 1917, the same distillery that went into the Geo.
 T. Stagg Company bottling of Silver Grove Bourbon, and the same producer who made the Old Vandegrift Brand Pure Whiskey that was stated as being "matured in steam heated warehouses" in a 1933 bottling from Pennsylvania Distillery Inc. Brinkmann would likely not be making whiskey much longer in Cincinnati, Ohio with Prohibition swinging in to the delight of a state that mainly voted to go dry.
 Perhaps Brinkmann moved on to help get George Remus's Cincinnati headquarters established for a time, Remus being the infamous Chicago attorney-turned-bootlegger.
 Outside of what was retold in his obituary below, the world may never know, as I couldn't find much else in my research of Mr. Brinkmann.
 I was able to discover that he passed away at aged 67 in Cincinnati on Friday, August 19th of 1938 in an obituary published in The Enquirer:

-This also led me to discover the location of the Brinkmann family's burial plots, where we can also find his late daughter Hilde Brinkmann Tatum's headstone from 1986 at the Spring Grove Cemetery in Cincinnati. have no doubt Hilde had some great stories to share about this rich history, and I'd love to learn if there are any surviving relatives of the late Edward H. Brinkmann.
-If you know of any further information to add, please feel free to add a comment down at the bottom of this article!
+This also led me to discover the location of the Brinkmann family's burial plots, where we can also find his late daughter Hilde Brinkmann Tatum's headstone from 1986 at the Spring Grove Cemetery in Cincinnati.
+I have no doubt Hilde had some great stories to share about this rich history, and I'd love to learn if there are any surviving relatives of the late Edward H. Brinkmann to share more on this.
+If you know of any further information to add, please feel free to add a comment down below!

 So, with all that history under our belt, are you ready to have a drink with me?
 Let's dive in on the liquid inside one of the most wonderous pre-prohibition archaeological Schenley whiskey endeavors I'll likely go on this year.